 That’s kind of you to say, thanks!
 I just try to write songs about how I feel, but different times in life will lead to different kinds of songs.

-It’ll be released on your own record label ‘Painbow’, what made you decide to set up your own label?
+It was released on your own record label ‘Painbow’, what made you decide to set up your own label?

 I think they were the only label that would sign us!

+You played Thekla in Bristol earlier on in the year.
 Are you aware of Sarah Records and their tie with Thekla?

 I love Sarah Records, I have massive respect for what they created.
 Clare and Matt did something beautiful and true, self-made, and vital.
 People all over the world know Bristol because of them – or at least I do.
 I first got into them from the Gaol Ferry Bridge compilation cd I got when I was 19, and was instantly drawn to East River Pipe, Blueboy, Heavenly and even the Sugargliders and Secret Shine track on there.
 I then discovered more about the label – The Wake were fascinating, and Action Painting and Boyracer was super good and evidence against the misconception of the label as only very gentle or delicate music.
 Clare Wadd has come out to our shows sometimes, and it feels like I have to try to act normal about it.
 Amelia Fletcher (Heavenly, Marine Research, Tender Trap, etc) is also someone we’ve gotten to meet a few times.
 She’s really incredible.
 I guess the label was anti-hero worship, but it’s still like – kind of amazing to meet these people who really accomplished so much and stood for such great things.